Jann (singer): Polish National Finals and Breakthrough

 On 26 February 2023 Jann participated in the final of Tu bije serce Europy!
 Wybieramy hit na Eurowizję!, the Polish national selection for the Eurovision Song Contest 2023 with Gladiator.
 He went on to claim second place, totaling at 19 points in the final, despite receiving maximum points in public televoting.
 His performance received an overwhelmingly positive reception from onlookers, acquiring him a large amount of national recognition.
 Throughout the jury voting sequence, where Jann received only 7 points despite being the overwhelming fan favorite to win, booing could be heard throughout the audience as results were announced.

 Following the grand final, a post on TVP's official site regarding Blanka's victory was published at 03:30 PM, many hours before voting was processed and the winner was announced.
 After some time, the post was retracted and the timestamp was altered, but images and screenshots of the article can still be found online.
 This fueled a national controversy and sparked speculations among the contest's viewers that the results had been manipulated by the jury.
 Some viewers claimed that Blanka's performance was favored over Jann's due to her ties to the Polish jury.
 It was alleged that her and Allan Krupa, son of Edyta Górniak (chairman of the jury), knew each other personally, which Krupa later denied.
-The votes of jury member Agustin Egurrola were also questioned, as Blanka's dance troupe consisted of dancers from the Volt Dance Group, which is owned by Egurrola, leading to allegations of cronyism. as well as Blanka coming from a very powerful and rich family, leading to allegations of nepotism.
+The votes of jury member Agustin Egurrola were also questioned, as Blanka's dance troupe consisted of dancers from the Volt Dance Group, which is owned by Egurrola, leading to allegations of cronyism.
+Additionally, Blanka comes from rich family, leading to allegations of nepotism.
 The general consensus of the controversy was that Jann had intentionally been given fewer points by the judges to balance out his prominence of his public votes so that Blanka could represent Poland for Eurovision 2023.
 Dedicated fans created petitions to overturn the jury's decision and to allow Jann to participate in place of Blanka.